sanjanarc/focUS/README.md

-This folder contains the code and supporting documents of the focUS project.
+This folder contains the code and supportings documents for the focUS project.